HillaryDanan/abstraction-intelligence/papers/self_world_abstraction.md

 The Abstraction Primitive Hypothesis (APH) proposes that abstraction — the extraction of invariant structure across instances — is the fundamental operation underlying intelligence (Danan, 2025a).
 If abstraction is primitive, then the dimensions along which abstractions organize should reflect computational necessities, not arbitrary conventions.

-I propose that **self versus not-self is the foundational abstraction** — the first distinction an embedded intelligent system must make, and the scaffolding upon which all subsequent abstractions build.
+I propose that **self versus not-self is the foundational abstraction** — the first distinction any embedded intelligent system must make, and the scaffolding upon which all subsequent abstractions build.
+This claim is intentionally general.
+The argument derives from the computational requirements of embedded agency, not from the specifics of human neurobiology.
+If correct, it applies to any system meeting those requirements.

 -----